Ferrante & Teicher: Career

 Ferrante and Teicher ceased performing in 1989 and retired to Longboat Key and Siesta Key, respectively, close to each other on the west coast of Florida.
 They continued to play together occasionally at a local piano store.

 CDs of their music, some of it not previously released, have continued to appear.

-Louis Teicher died of a heart attack in August 2008, three weeks before his 84th birthday.
+Louis Teicher died of a heart attack in August 2008, at age 83.
 Arthur Ferrante died of natural causes on September 19, 2009, twelve days after his 88th birthday; he had once said he wanted to live one year for each piano key.
 Arthur was survived by his wife, Jena; his daughter, Brenda Eberhardt; and two granddaughters.